saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

                     Full
 ```

-Structured data in dictionary format.
-By default, the Juniper proxy minion uses `jxmlease` to 'dictify' the RPC return.
+Because the Juniper proxy minion uses `jxmlease` to 'dictify' the RPC return, we get structured data in dictionary format.

-In addition to a CLI/RPC, another 'basic' thing would be to have the proxy minion proces make the managed device send ICMPs to another device using `salt ar01-lab junos.ping '50.22.118.15' count=5 rapid=True`:
+Another 'basic' thing would be to have the proxy minion proces make the managed device send ICMPs to another device using `salt ar01-lab junos.ping '50.22.118.15' count=5 rapid=True`:

 ```yaml
 ar01-lab: